migueldemollet/Activity-Recognition/README.md

 # Activity Recognition
-Project in which classifies the user's activity through from accelerometers.
+Project which classifies the user's activity through accelerometers.

 ## Objective
 Create a model that can predict from sensors what activity is being carried out (running, walking ...)